-- Fifth Semester - $\Box$ Take advanced core courses. - □ Continue completion of cognate-related courses. - $\Box$ Complete (or waive) the first half of the consulting course, BST 312A. - ☐ If written qualifying exam passed, turn in the Oral / Dissertation Committee nomination form by October 15. - Notify the Manager of Academic Services when scheduling a dissertation committee meeting.
-A Dissertation Committee Meeting form must be submitted within a week of all dissertation committee meetings. - ☐ If written qualifying exam passed, turn in your first Dissertation Progress Report (due twice a year) by November 1. - Sixth Semester - $\Box$ Complete advanced core courses. - $\Box$ Complete cognate-related courses. - □ Complete (or waive) the second half of the consulting course, BST 312B. - □ Notify the Manager of Academic Services when scheduling a dissertation committee meeting.
-A Dissertation Committee Meeting form must be submitted within a week of all dissertation committee meetings. - Turn in Dissertation Progress Report by May 1. - □ Schedule and complete Oral Qualifying Exam by March 31 (if written qualifying exam was passed on 1st attempt). - Circulate the written report for the Oral Qualifying Exam to the Dissertation Committee two weeks before the exam takes place. - ☐ If qualifying exam passed on 2nd attempt, choose dissertation advisor.
-Notify Manager of Academic Studies of your choice by February 15. - ☐ Turn in the Oral / Dissertation Committee nomination form within three months of choosing a dissertation advisor (by May 15 if written qualifying exam was passed on 2nd attempt).
+If written qualifying exam passed, choose dissertation advisor.
+Notify Senior Manager of Academic Services of your choice by April 15.
+Turn in your PhD Degree Form by May 1.
+AM degree "along the way" should be completed, and degree application should be submitted by GSAS deadlines.
+Year Thi ree - Fift h Semester Take advanced core courses.
+Continue completion of cognate-related courses.
+Complete (or waive) the first half of the consulting course, BST 312A.
+If written qualifying exam passed, turn in the $Oral$ / $Dissertation$ Committee nomination form by October 15.
+Notify the Senior Manager of Academic Services when scheduling a dissertation committee meeting.
+A Dissertation Committee Meeting form must be submitted within a week of all dissertation committee meetings.
+If written qualifying exam passed, turn in your first Dissertation Progress Report (due twice a year) by November 1. - Sixt h Semester Complete advanced core courses.
+Complete cognate-related courses.
+Complete (or waive) the second half of the consulting course, BST 312B.
+Notify the Senior Manager of Academic Services when scheduling a dissertation committee meeting.
+A Dissertation Committee Meeting form must be submitted within a week of all dissertation committee meetings.
+Turn in Dissertation Progress Report by May 1.
+Schedule and complete Oral Qualifying Exam by March 31 (if written qualifying exam was passed on 1st attempt).
+Circulate the written report for the Oral Qualifying Exam to the Dissertation Committee at least two weeks before the exam takes place.
+If qualifying exam passed on 2nd attempt, choose dissertation advisor.
+Notify Senior Manager of Academic Services of your choice by February 15.
+Turn in the Oral / Dissertation Committee nomination form within three months of choosing a dissertation advisor (by May 15 if written qualifying exam was passed on 2nd attempt).
+Year Fou ır - Sev enth Semester Turn in Dissertation Progress Report by November 1.
+Schedule and complete Oral Qualifying Exam by October 15 (if written qualifying exam was passed on 2nd attempt).
+O Circulate the written report for the Oral Qualifying Exam to the Dissertation Committee two weeks before the exam takes place.